inovex/scrumlr.io/README.md

       $ minikube start
       ```

-     Optional: You can increase the available cpu cores and memory size in docker-desktop.
-The allocated resources can then also be used for minikube (e.g. 4 cpu cores and 8GB of ram):
+     Optional: You can increase the available cpu cores and memory size in Docker desktop.
+The allocated resources can then also be used for minikube (e.g. 4 CPU cores and 8GB of ram):
       ```bash
       $ minikube start --cpus 4 --memory 7962
       ```